23. The Holy Spirit Arrives (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

 “There appeared to them tongues as of fire, distributed and resting on each one of them.
 And they were all filled with the Holy Spirit.” -- Acts 2:3-4 (RSV)

 A winged woman literally lights up a crowd in “The Holy Spirit Arrives” from “The Passion of Christ: A Gay Vision,” a series of 24 paintings by Douglas Blanchard.
-This is a modern version of Pentecost, when the Holy Spirit came like tongues of fire to the disciples of Jesus.
-Pentecost is a major church holiday celebrated today (May 27) this year.
+This is a modern version of Pentecost, when the Holy Spirit came like tongues of fire to the disciples of Jesus and inspired them to speak in other languages.
+Pentecost is a major church holiday celebrated today (May 19, 2013) this year.
 It is also known as Whitsunday.

 For a new version of this article, click this link to Qspirit.net: